chocolatey-community/chocolatey-test-environment/packages/ReadMe.md

 Everything in here is ignored.

-- Drop your nupkg file here to test it using local source
+- Drop your nupkg files here to test them all out
-- Drop your nupkg file in subfolder remote to test it using remote source
+- Use environment variable $Env:PACKAGES to pass names and versions of community packages to install:
+    $Env:PACKAGES = 'copyq dbeaver:2.7.1'; vagrant up --provision